Strengthen your business credit score for improved financing and growth opportunities.

 Stay informed about your credit profile:

-Set a Schedule: Review your reports quarterly to catch issues early and ensure your credit data is accurate.
+Set a Schedule: Aim to review your reports quarterly to identify errors, spot trends, and maintain data accuracy.

 b.
 Fix Errors Quickly

-Look for Red Flags: Watch for outdated data, incorrect payment records, or accounts that don’t belong to you.
+Look for Red Flags: Outdated information, incorrect payment records, or unfamiliar accounts need immediate attention.

-File a Dispute: Contact the relevant credit bureau with supporting documents.
-Experian’s dispute services make it easy.
+File a Dispute: Contact the relevant bureau with supporting documents to resolve discrepancies.

-Keep Credit Usage Low: Stay below 30% of your credit limit to show financial responsibility.
+Limit Credit Utilisation: Keeping usage below 30% of your limit demonstrates financial responsibility.

 6. Maintain Low Credit Utilisation